Wotcnt/Polyrifringence-Engine/README.md

 ---

 I welcome contributions to this project!

-Please refer to the **Setup & Troubleshooting** section for guidelines on how to get started, and submit any issues or pull requests.
+Please refer to the **Setup & Troubleshooting** section for guidelines on how to get started and submit any issues or pull requests.

 For help or suggestions, contact👤 **@MMMDcreator** on [X.com](https://x.com/MMMDcreator).